This Mushroom Rice Recipe Will Make You Eat the Entire Plate

 Choosing the right pan.

 So, before we jump into the recipe, I also want to discuss a few things.
-Let’s face it, if you a cook rice recipe, you will always get some that sticks to the bottom of the pan.
+Let’s face it, if you cook a rice recipe, you will always get some that sticks to the bottom of the pan.
 There’s nothing you can do to prevent it; that’s just how it is.
 Trust me, if it doesn’t stick on the bottom, that means it’s too mushy.
 For this recipe, I recommend a large non-stick pan like the one pictured; however, please note, it still sticks.
 Be very careful not to stir the rice after it comes to a boil, because you will release too much starch, and again it will be mushy.
 Your goal is to get those loose, puffy grains.

-How should I clean up afterwards?
+How should I clean up afterward?

 Remember in the beginning of the post when I said I was going to show you how to clean it all up?
 I wasn’t kidding.
 You do not have to fear when you have a good set of clean up tools.
-I use a Scotch-Brite® Heavy Duty Scrub Dots Sponge for my pots, pan, and heavy duty cookware.
-It scrubs those babies right up, and even takes off the heavy stuff, too.
+I use a Scotch-Brite® Heavy Duty Scrub Dots Sponge for my pots, pan, and heavy-duty cookware.
+It scrubs those babies right up and even takes off the heavy stuff, too.